ossama21/GYM_planner/README.md

 # GYM Planner - Workout & Fitness Tracker

 A comprehensive fitness companion app that helps you plan workouts, track progress, monitor nutrition, and achieve your fitness goals.

 <img src="screenshots/app_banner.png" width="400" alt="App Banner">

+> **⚠️ IMPORTANT: This app is currently under active development.**
+> No stable version is published yet and no APK is currently available for download.
+> This documentation is for development and preview purposes only.

 ## Features